-Accessibility statement for Imperial College Business School Website
+Accessibility statement for Imperial Business School website

-This accessibility statement applies to content published on the Imperial College Business School subdomain https://www.imperial.ac.uk/business-school/.
+This accessibility statement applies to content published on the Imperial Business School subdomain https://www.imperial.ac.uk/business-school/.
 It does not apply to content accessed via any other domains, subdomains or third-party applications.

-This website is run by Imperial College Business School.
+This website is run by Imperial Business School.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

-• zoom in up to 300% without the text spilling off the screen
+• zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the website text as simple as possible to understand.
+We have also made the text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible this website is
+How accessible this website is:

-There are more than 70 editors at Imperial College Business School who have access to publish content on the website.
+There are more than 70 editors at Imperial Business School who have access to publish content on the website.
 We provide training and guidance on accessibility best-practice, but we know some parts of this website may not be fully accessible, for example:

 • PDFs and other documents are not fully compatible with screen readers